-You can back up all data in the User memory of this instrument (except for Protected Songs) and all settings to the USB flash drive as a single file (file extension: .bup).
+You can back up all data in the User memory of this instrument (except for Protected Songs) and settings (System settings, MIDI settings and User Effect settings) to the USB flash drive as a single file.
 This procedure is recommended for data security and backup in case of damage.

-- For information on the settings that can be backed up, refer to the "Backup/Restore" column of the "Parameter Chart" in the Data List on the website (page 9). - Before using a USB flash drive, be sure to read "Connecting USB Devices" on page 103. - You can back up User data such as Voice, Song, Style, Registration Memory and Playlist by copying them individually to USB flash drive.
+- For information on the settings that can be backed up, refer to the "Backup/Restore" column of the "Parameter Chart" in the Data List on the website (page 9). - Before using a USB flash drive, be sure to read "Connecting USB Devices" on page 100. - You can back up User data such as Voice, Song, Style, Registration Memory and Playlist by copying them individually to USB flash drive.
 For instructions, refer to page 34. - You can back up the System settings, MIDI settings and User Effect settings individually.
-For details, refer to the "Utility" section in the Reference Manual on the website (page 9). - 1 Connect the USB flash drive to the [USB TO DEVICE] terminal as backup destination. - 2 Call up the display via [Menu] → [Utility] → [Factory Reset/ Backup] → page 2/2.
+For details, refer to the "Utility" section in the Reference Manual on the website (page 9).

+1 Connect the USB flash drive to the [USB TO DEVICE] terminal as backup destination.

+2 Call up the display via [Menu] \rightarrow [Utility] \rightarrow [Factory Reset/ Backup] \rightarrow page 2/2.

 If you want to back up the Audio Songs (WAV/MP3) saved to the User memory, enter a checkmark to the "Include Audio Files" box.
 Since audio files use large memory, remove the checkmark if you do not want to save them.

-3 Touch [Backup] to save the backup file to the USB flash drive and follow the on-screen instructions.
+3 Touch [Backup] to save the backup file to the USB flash drive and follow the onscreen instructions.